Guest post from Lisa O’Sullivan, Director, Center

 access to the research it funds in biomedical science and medical humanities,

-from its support of the open-access eLife journal and Europe PMC to ensuring that all research funded by
+eLife journal and Europe PMC to ensuring that all research funded by

 the Trust is made freely available to users.
 As such, NYAM are delighted to be